quicwg/wg-materials/interim-21-04/arrangements.md

-# QUIC Working Group Interim Meeting - October 2020
+# QUIC Working Group Interim Meeting - April 2021

 This is the arrangements page for the QUIC Working Group's April 2021 virtual interim meeting.